Easy, simple and healthy Stuffed Greek Turkey Burgers – perfect for dinner, lunch cookouts, meal prep and more. These are a favorite!

 I mean really you don’t need a lot here!
 The patties come together in no time once the spinach and garlic are sautéed.

-Making this burger recipe couldn’t be easier.
+Making this burger recipe is so easy

 First you’ll want to cook down the spinach and garlic together by sauteing the spinach until it’s wilted, about 3-4 minutes.
 Then remove from heat and transfer spinach to small bowl or plate to cool slightly.